w3f/polkadot-wiki/docs/general/contributing.md

 #### Longevity

+The Polkadot Wiki should only contain features live in production, on the Polkadot relay chain.
+It should not allude to any feature on test networks or Kusama. **Document features and information *only* when they are live and available on the Polkadot mainnet.** Exclude information about features that are only available on Kusama, Westend, or other testnets.

+- **Example:** Do not include a section on a new XCM feature if it is only live on Kusama.
+Only document it once it is available on Polkadot Mainnet.

 Prioritize information that is expected to remain relevant for an extended period.
 Avoid language that quickly becomes outdated.

 - **Example:** Instead of: "The upcoming upgrade will introduce new governance features."
 - Write: "Polkadot governance allows token holders to participate in decision-making."
 (This describes the general function, not a specific, time-sensitive upgrade)